 As a result of our significant product development, customer support, international expansion and selling and marketing efforts, we have required substantial working capital to fund our operations.
 Over the last few years, we restructured our operations to lower our costs and operating expenditures in some geographic regions, while investing in other regions, and to lower the level of revenue required for our net income breakeven point, to preserve our cash position and to focus on profitable operations.
 We believe that we have sufficient working capital available under our operating plan to fund our operations and capital requirements through at least the next one-year period.
-Our working capital may be used to fund growth initiatives, including acquisitions, which could reduce our liquidity.
+Our working capital is expected to be used, in part, for \$1 million in stock repurchases and to fund growth initiatives, including acquisitions, which could reduce our liquidity.
 Any substantial inability to achieve our current business plan could have a material adverse impact on our financial position, liquidity, or results of operations and may require us to reduce expenditures and/or seek additional financing.